 The Wildcats shot a collective score of 592 over 36 holes, just two strokes short of third place.
 Whitworth won the team trophy with an even-par 576.
 Puget Sound was second at 586, while Pacific Lutheran and Whitman shared third place, both at 591.

-Linfield’s Taylor Klopp (Soph., Eugene, Ore.) shrugged off a lackluster first-round score of 76 to card 70 on Monday.
+Linfield’s Taylor Klopp (Jr., Eugene, Ore.) shrugged off a lackluster first-round score of 76 to card 70 on Monday.
 His total of 146 earned the Wildcat sophomore a portion of 10th place.
 A.J.
-Taylor (Jr., Kirkland, Wash.), Linfield’s individual leader after the first round at 72, shot 75 on Monday to end up with a 3-over-par 147, good for a share of 12th place.
-Kyle Hargrave (Fr., Clackamas, Ore.) was consistent, firing matching 75s on both days.
-Hargrave and Taylor Pirnke (Soph., Mill Creek, Wash.) both finished at 150.
-Ryan Nolan (Soph., Tigard, Ore.) turned in rounds of 76 and 75 to score 151, while Connor Magnuson (Soph., Albany, Ore.) shot 77-78-155.
+Taylor (Sr., Kirkland, Wash.), Linfield’s individual leader after the first round at 72, shot 75 on Monday to end up with a 3-over-par 147, good for a share of 12th place.
+Kyle Hargrave (Jr., Clackamas, Ore.) was consistent, firing matching 75s on both days.
+Hargrave and Taylor Pirnke (Jr., Mill Creek, Wash.) both finished at 150.
+Ryan Nolan turned in rounds of 76 and 75 to score 151, while Connor Magnuson shot 77-78-155.

 “Our guys played pretty well (in the second round),” said Wildcats coach Greg Copeland.
 “The greens were a little faster today and we didn’t miss as many short putts as we did (on Sunday).”